ufosc/Club_Website_2/README.md

 ```
 ADMIN_EMAIL = "no-reply@ufosc.com"
 ```
+## Maintainers
+Maintained by the UF Open Source Club, can be contacted via [Discord](https://discord.gg/j9g5dqSVD8).
 ## Contributing
 All contributions are welcome and appreciated, so long as they adhere to the [license](#license).
 Contributors are urged to familiarize themselves with the [contribution guidelines](CONTRIBUTING.md).
 ## License